 It is important to consider the shape and size of the room or home as well as the amount of furniture and type of furniture needed.
 Here are some tips for the placement of furniture in different sizes of rooms,

-In small size bedrooms, use multifunctional furniture like a bed with an inbuilt storage option or a desk that can double as a bedside table.
+In small-sized bedrooms, use multifunctional furniture like a bed with an inbuilt storage option or a desk that can double as a bedside table.
 Also, avoid overcrowding the room with too much furniture and use vertical space for storage so that it does not occupy a horizontal space of the room.

 Read More: How to Choose the Perfect Wardrobe for a Small Apartment Bedroom